ES2Spring2019-ComputinginEngineering/final-project-emma-rene-final-project/README.md

 - Run the main.py file to start the program.
 - When prompted, answer the questions regarding sex, age, and social class.
 - The file will take this information and ultimately return a predicted fate based on statistics from each of the maritime distasters we used.
 It will also graph the data.
+The graphs plot each datapoint and color-code: red if they didn't survive, green if they did.
+There is overlap that can make it difficult to see multiple points at one point in space, which we tried to improve a bit by lowering the opacity of each dot.
 Each result is claculated given a test point and the data from a specific file using the code design below in the main demonstration file.
 ```
 #Titanic Analysis